grafana/agent/docs/sources/flow/concepts/configuration_language.md

 * `prometheus.remote_write "default"`: A labeled block which instantiates a `prometheus.remote_write` component.
   The label is the string `"default"`.
-* `endpoint`: An unlabeled block inside the component which configures an endpoint to send metrics to.
+* `endpoint`: An unlabeled block inside the component that configures an endpoint to send metrics to.
-  This block sets the `url` attribute to specify what the endpoint is.
+  This block sets the `url` attribute to specify the endpoint.

 ## More information